New law to require KY drivers to remove license plate before selling car

 Reach reporter Leo Bertucci at lbertucci@courierjournal.com or @leober2chee on X, formerly known as Twitter

-This article originally appeared on Louisville Courier Journal: Kentucky license plates to stay with owner after car is sold, traded in
+This article originally appeared on Cincinnati Enquirer: Kentucky license plates to stay with owner after car is sold, traded in